Tests

 Book an appointment

 A streptococcal rapid test mainly measures group A streptococci.
-Streptococcus is a bacterium and therefore we test this to be able to see if you need antibiotic treatment.
+Streptococcus is a bacterium and therefore we test this to see if you need antibiotic treatment.
 This is given in moderate to severe cases.
-Usually, we also take other tests to be sure, as one can have this type of bacteria without being sick as well.
+Usually we also take other tests to be sure, as you can have this type of bacteria without being sick too.

-We test U-stix, for example, if there is a suspicion of a urinary tract infection.
-U-stix can detect if there are bacteria, blood, or sugar in the urine that will tell us something about your disease picture.
+We test U-stix, for example, if a urinary tract infection is suspected.
+U-stix can detect whether there are bacteria, blood or sugar in the urine, which will tell us something about your illness.

 The doctor assesses the need to take a stool test.
-It may be due to a change in the stool's consistency, color, or frequency which in turn may be due to stomach viruses, parasites, allergies, or intolerance.
-A stool test may also be necessary as part of the assessment of abdominal pain or changed toilet habits.
-You get equipment at home to take a sample at home, which is later delivered to the clinic or in a pre-stamped envelope that can be put in a regular mailbox.
+It may be due to a change in the consistency, color or frequency of the faeces, which in turn may be caused by stomach viruses, parasites, allergies or intolerance.
+A stool sample may also be necessary as part of the investigation of abdominal pain or changed toilet habits.
+You take home equipment to take a sample at home, which is later delivered to the clinic or in a pre-stamped envelope that can be put in an ordinary letterbox.

 We also take blood samples for submission to our general practitioners' clinics.
 The doctor takes the blood sample and picks them up in our clinics daily to deliver them to the laboratory for analysis.
 At the medical specialists, an electronic referral will go to Fürst to perform the actual blood test at one of their stations centrally located in the big cities.
 You can also choose to bring the blood sample requisition yourself to take the blood sample at a hospital or at your own doctor.